clojuredocs/guides/articles/language/core_overview.md

 ;; 7
 {% endhighlight %}

 Note that count does not return in constant time for all collections.
-This can be determined with (counted? ...).
-Lazy sequences must be realized to get a count of the items.
+This can be determined with `counted?`.
+Keep in mind that zazy sequences must be realized to get a count of the items.
+This is often not intended and can cause a variety of otherwise cryptic errors.

 {% highlight clojure %}
 (counted?
 "Hello")